-- □ Q&A box:
+- Q&A box:

 - Only I and a few staff members will see what you type.

 - I'll answer as I'm able.

 - Chat box:

 - All can see your comments.

 - Use this area to "pass notes in class."

-- l'll pretty much ignore this area, but our staff will monitor and repost to me if deemed necessary.
+- I'll pretty much ignore this area, but our staff will monitor and repost to me if deemed necessary.

 - Links on the slides and in the chatbox are "live."

 - If you can't hear, try exiting and returning.

 - Don't worry, we can't hear or see you.

-- Yes, this webinar will be recorded and posted at IEW.com/webinar-archive along with the PDF of the slides.
+- Yes, this webinar will be recorded, and you will receive a link to access the recording and slides.
+(Not posted to webinar archive page)